 - Darkening of the ear

-- Dark spots on the white of the eye (sclera) and cornea
+- Dark spots on the white of the eye and cornea

 Exams and Tests

-A urine test (urinalysis) is done to test for alkaptonuria.
-If ferric chloride is added to the urine, it will turn the urine a black color in patients with this condition.
+A urine test is done to test for alkaptonuria.
+If ferric chloride is added to the urine, it will turn the urine black in people with this condition.

 The outcome is expected to be good.

 People with this condition also can get arthritis in adulthood.
-The build-up of homogentisic acid in the cartilage causes arthritis in about 50% of older adults with alkaptonuria.
+The build-up of homogentisic acid in the cartilage causes arthritis in about half of older adults with alkaptonuria.

 - Homogentisic acid also can build up on the heart valves, especially the mitral valve.
 This can sometimes lead to the need for valve replacement.

-- Coronary artery disease may develop earlier in people with alkaptonuria.
+- Coronary artery disease may develop earlier in life in people with alkaptonuria.

 - Kidney stones and prostate stones may be more common in people with alkaptonuria.